 Anita, whose dad comes from Veneto and whose mum emigrated from the UK, commented: “I feel totally Australian but enjoy my Italian side.
 It comes with a different language, wonderful food, a beautiful landscape and rich cultural heritage.
 I have always been surrounded by lots of other Italians, as my mum’s sister also married an Italian man, and even my cousins here were Italian.”

 Julie instead said: “As a child I felt very Italian since I knew not much else.
 As an adult I feel more Australian because you can’t help but adapt and embrace the Australian way of life.
 Sometimes I feel neither.
 When I go to Italy I don’t feel Italian.
 In many ways I am not sure that I really fit in anywhere.
 I am an Italo-Australian.”

-The experiences of the second-generation Italians I spoke to are all unique, but at the same very similar: in fact, they went through challenges which are also comparable to the ones that Italians faced in other foreign countries.
-Our history of immigration is absolutely fascinating in that, it is tangible and it connects different parts of the world.
+The experiences of the second-generation Italians I spoke to are all unique, but at the same time very similar: in fact, they went through challenges which are also comparable to the ones that Italians faced in other foreign countries.
+Our history of immigration is absolutely fascinating in that it is tangible and it connects different parts of the world.